mlpack/mlpack/doc/user/bindings/cli.md

         [--probabilities_file <string>]
 ```

 An implementation of the AdaBoost.MH (Adaptive Boosting) algorithm for classification.
 This can be used to train an AdaBoost model on labeled data or use an existing AdaBoost model to predict the classes of new points.
-[Detailed documentation](#adaboost_detailed-documentation)
+[Detailed documentation](#adaboost_detailed-documentation).